oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/object-storage/object-storage.md

 2. Step 2: Upload images for *PNEUMONIA*

-    In the dialog window leave **Object Name Prefix** empty, and leave **Storage Tier** unchanged.
+    In the dialog window leave **Object Name Prefix** empty, and leave **Storage Tier** unchanged, ie. *Standard*.

-    Then **drag image files** or **select files** from your computer onto **Choose Files from your Computer Area**.
+    Then **drag image files** or **select files** from your computer (images from local folder *TRAIN/PNEUMONIA*) onto **Choose Files from your Computer Area**.
 When ready, **Upload** button will become enabled (blue).
-Please note that you can upload approx. 200 images in one upload job.
+Please note that you can upload approx. 200 images in one upload job and that you will need to make several iterations to upload all of approx 3.500 images for *PNEUMONIA*.

     Click **Upload** and wait all images are uploaded.

     ![Upload pneumonia images](./images/lab1_019.png " ")

-    Repeat this step for all 3000+ images for *PNEUMONIA*.
+    Repeat this step for all 3500 images for *PNEUMONIA*.

 3. Step 3: Upload images for *NORMAL*

-    Repeat the previous step, except this time navigate to *NORMAL* folder and upload images for *NORMAL*.
+    Repeat the previous step, except this time navigate to *NORMAL* folder and upload images from *TRAIN/NORMAL* local folder.

     ![Upload normal images](./images/lab1_020.png " ")

-    There should be approx. 1000+ images for NORMAL.
+    There should be approx. 1300 images for *NORMAL*.

 4. Step 4: Verify images are correctly loaded

-    Before you continue to the next lab, just make sure that you've uploaded all images and that images are correctly placed into PNEUMONIA and NORMAL folders:
+    Before you continue to the next lab, just make sure that you've uploaded all images and that images are correctly placed into *PNEUMONIA* and *NORMAL* folders:

     ![Verify loaded images](./images/lab1_022.png " ")

-    You should see and review all details of uploaded images in corresponding folders.
+    You can check and review details of uploaded images in corresponding folders.

     ![Verify loaded images](./images/lab1_021.png " ")